cibolabs/cibo_tilerlayer/README.md

 ### Upgrading to a newer cibo_tilerlayer

 Note that if you change the layer version, this gets change picked up when you run `sam local` in your project.
 However this doesn't seem to be changed when you run `sam deploy`...
-You will have to change the layer number from the AWS Console instead.
+The only way to address this appears to select the Lambda function in the AWS Console and click on 'Layers' and then 'Edit' and bump the version here too.

 ### Environment Variables